 Position Management is a solution for facilitating a company’s organizational management.
 It allows the assignment of resources that are needed in the organization, independent from actual employee assignments.
 Customers can maintain a target organizational structure by creating a central repository of authorized positions.
 A position enables the hiring of one or more employees with the specified job classification onto the position.
 Customers can work with positions while there are no incumbents and work with employees when they are incumbents of positions.
 Position Management ensures employee Job Information is consistent (the Position object drives organizational data like Department, Location, and Job Code).

 This document describes the maintenance of positions within the company to keep up-to-date to the business requirements.
 The maintenance includes the sub processes of creating, updating, and deactivating positions, as well as mass updates to positions, which share common attribute values.
 The trigger for these sub processes is usually a request from the line manager in whose area of responsibility the position to be created, updated, or deactivated resides.

-Note

 Once positions are created, employees can be hired on these positions.
-This is described in test script of scope item Add New Employee/Rehire (FJ0).

-Recommendation

-In case employees already exist in the SAP SuccessFactors Employee Central instance at the point in time when Position Management is implemented, these employees can be assigned to newly created positions as appropriate.
-This is sketched the Appendix of this document.

-Note

-Changes in the employee’s job information might have impact on the position to which the employee is assigned.
-For more details on this, refer to test scripts of scope items:
+Changes in an employee’s job information might have impact on the position to which the employee is assigned.

-Take Action: Job Change/Transfer/Pay Rate Change (FJ1),

-Take Action: Termination (FJ3),

-Either Request and Manage Time Off (FJ7) (in case the Time Off content has been implemented in the SAP SuccessFactors Employee Central instance) or Manage Leave Of Absence (10B) (in case the Time Off for Leave of Absence Only module has been implemented in the SAP SuccessFactors Employee Central instance),

-Manage Global Assignment (1ZA) (in case Global Assignment Management has been implemented in the SAP SuccessFactors Employee Central instance),

-Manage Concurrent Employment (1Z8) (in case Concurrent Employment Management has been implemented in the SAP SuccessFactors Employee Central instance).

 Prerequisites